 Fill your home or classroom with a few of the Best Summer Science Experiments for kids.
 These experiments fit in perfect with learning about life cycles, environment, growing and changing.
 Use them to support and enrich your child’s academic experience.

-Best Spring Science Experiments were selected (with the help of my kids) based on:
+Best Summer Science Experiments were selected (with the help of my kids) based on:

 - How much fun they were to do.